 Graham is a partner in the property and housing litigation team, specialising in residential and commercial property disputes, landlord & tenant, housing, public law and related contractual disputes.
 He covers all aspects of property and housing litigation including possession, forfeiture, breach of covenant, disrepair, trespass, rights of way, rent issues and financial disputes.
 He acts for landlords, tenants and tenant’s organisations.
 He undertakes advisory work for housing associations, co-operatives, tenant management organisations and other public and voluntary sector bodies.
+He is also leading the team advising and representing some of those affected by the Grenfell Tower fire.

-He joined Russell-Cooke as a partner in September 2015 following the merger of Alan Edwards & Co and Russell-Cooke.
+Graham joined Russell-Cooke as a partner in September 2015 following the merger of Alan Edwards & Co and Russell-Cooke.

 - Loughborough Estate Management Board V London Borough of Lambeth - Arbitration (2014)